Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-General criminal statute that applies to drone surveillance.
-Prohibits knowingly observing or photographing another person's intimate parts without consent in a place where that person has a reasonable expectation of privacy.
-The statute is camera-agnostic and applies to drones, phones, and hidden cameras equally.
+Makes it a misdemeanor to knowingly observe or photograph another person's intimate parts without consent in a place where that person has a reasonable expectation of privacy.
+Applies to drone surveillance and is camera-agnostic.

 Effective: Jan 1, 1971Class 2 misdemeanor — up to 120 days imprisonment and/or up to $750 fine